Exact sequences in the cohomology of a group extension

 is exact, and so is

-In \cite{MR2959787} the map \eqref{tr} is essentially defined by the assigment to an $M$-valued 1-cocycle $\varphi$ on $N$ representing a $Q$-invariant cohomology class in $\HH^1(N,M)$ of the class of the extension $\widetilde e$.
+In \cite{MR2959787} the map \eqref{tr} is essentially defined by the assignment to an $M$-valued 1-cocycle $\varphi$ on $N$ representing a $Q$-invariant cohomology class in $\HH^1(N,M)$ of the class of the extension $\widetilde{\mathrm e}$.
 The construction in \cite{MR2959787} is actually couched in what is referred to as \lq\lq partial semi-direct complements\rq\rq.
-The 1-cocycle $\varphi$ is lurking behind the choice of the subgroup denoted by $H$, indeed, it is the component into $M$ of the resulting section $s\colon N \to M\rtimes G$ such that $H=sN$.
+The 1-cocycle $\varphi$ is lurking behind the choice of the subgroup of $M\rtimes G$ denoted in \cite{MR2959787} by $H$, indeed, it is the component into $M$ of the resulting section $s\colon N \to M\rtimes G$ such that $H=sN$.